 2. Good 'n' Fun Triple Flavor Rolls for Large Dogs

-These rolls combine a firm beef hide texture with layers of chicken and pork flavor, appealing to dogs who crave variety.
-The 7-inch size is suitable for larger breeds and provides a satisfying chew session.
-They're commonly given as a reward or to keep dogs entertained during downtime.
+These rolls combine a firm beef hide texture with layers of chicken and pork flavor, appealing to dogs who enjoy variety.
+The 7-inch size suits larger breeds and provides a satisfying chew session.
+They're often given as a reward or to keep dogs entertained during downtime.

 What We Like: